leciojor/agent-translation-pipeline/README.md

 ```

 *The whole code in /backend is documented in case you would like to see how the main logic works (pipeline architecture, agents/tasks/crews definitions, etc)

-*I strongly recommend using the streamlit frontend
+*I strongly recommend using the streamlit frontend for executing the logic